 While many people will diet or restrict calories at some point in their lives, it may be hard to identify definitive symptoms of an eating disorder.

 A diagnosis of an eating disorder requires an evaluation and diagnosis by a licensed clinician such as a psychiatrist or psychologist who specializes in eating disorders.
-At Clarity Clinic, we specialize in eating disorder assessments and treatment for children, teens, and adults aimed at understanding the severity, length and frequency of the symptoms, including ruling out a differential diagnosis, to determine the best treatment options.
+At Clarity Clinic, we specialize in eating disorder assessments and treatment for children, teens, and adults aimed at understanding the severity, length, and frequency of the symptoms, including ruling out a differential diagnosis, to determine the best treatment options.

-Family therapy is also recommended in the treatment of individuals struggling with an eating disorders, particularly adolescents, considering family dynamics often contribute to the development and continuity of the disorder.
+Family therapy is also recommended in the treatment of individuals struggling with eating disorders, particularly adolescents, considering family dynamics often contribute to the development and continuity of the disorder.

-An eating disorder can obviously take a huge emotional and physical toll on the individual struggling, but it can also cause depression and anxiety in family members who feel helpless in improving their loved one’s symptoms.
+An eating disorder can take a huge emotional and physical toll on the individual struggling, but it can also cause depression and anxiety in family members who feel helpless in improving their loved one’s symptoms.
 Some suggestions to help your loved one may include: